IN THE CIRCUIT COURT OF THE NINTH JUDICIAL CIRCUIT,

 car and rushed Baby Alan to Princeton Hospital of Orlando, where Baby Alan was

 successfully resuscitated.
-Initial laboratory tests at Princeton Hospital showed, among
+Initial laboratory tests at Princeton Hospital showed,

 other things, that there was an elevated white blood count of 20,900 (with a